 Here Are 5 Retail Buzzwords We Hate

-The grandaddy of all modern day retail buzzwords, “omnichannel” has existed in one form or another for easily a decade.
+Omnichannel, the granddaddy of all modern-day retail buzzwords, has existed in one form or another for easily a decade.

 Essentially, it refers to how retailers should provide customers with a seamless end-to-end experience during the purchasing process, whether it’s in person at a brick-and-mortar store or online.

 That’s not a bad goal to aim for.
 The problem is too many people throw the retail buzzword “omnichannel” around like it’s a magical phrase that automatically leads to more customers when, in reality, providing customers with an integrated customer journey shouldn’t be an exception to the rule, but THE rule in retail.